Why do we teach History?

 They will understand the past through settings, characters and events encountered in books read in class and storytelling.

-Children will access these objectives through provision which is centered around the children and their enquiry, with much emphasis placed upon stories and discussions.
+Children will access these objectives through provision which is centered around the children and their enquiry.
 It is important to recognise that the early years education is the building blocks to children accessing the Key Stage 1 learning.

 Pupils in Key Stage 1 and 2 will: